Pitches • Proposals • Manuscripts

 Submissions

-Tip: If you’re unsure whether your project fits, send a short pitch first (see “Pitch option” below).
+Tip: If you’re unsure whether your project fits, start with a short pitch and author bio.

 At a glance